 Given all of this probability, can you seriously believe that the name of this massacred Muggle family; “Riddle,” isn’t going to ring a bell somewhere in the Ministry?
 Some of the younger employees at the Ministry would have been at school with Tom Riddle.
 Can we believe that Frank Bryce’s testimony of having seen a pale, dark-haired, teenaged boy hanging about the property on the night of the murders would not have been noted by the Ministry investigators?
 That no one is going to put 2+2 together and follow this maybe-trail back to Hogwarts?
 Where we have Riddle’s own admission to Headmaster Dippitt that he had a witch mother and a Muggle father?

 I honestly thought that the real significance of 1945 is that it was at that point in time that Albus Dumbledore finally realized just exactly what Tom Marvolo Riddle was: a very dangerous Dark wizard with a thirst for vengeance who was unlikely to remain in hiding forever.

-(Well, no. If the murders took place in the summer of ’42, and Tom Riddle didn’t sit his owls until June of ’43, no one in the Ministry is likely to make any kind of connection.
+(Well, no. If the murders took place in the summer of ’42, and Tom Riddle didn’t even sit his OWLs until June of ’43, no one in the Ministry was likely to make any kind of connection.
 Particularly since they already had someone who confessed to having murdered a family of Muggles who were named Riddle.)

 And now, let’s jump back another seven years from 1945.
 In fact, let’s go back even farther than a mere seven years.
 Let’s go back to around 1920–1925 before Tom Riddle was even born, and see if we can pick up this trail from the other end.
 The Grindelwald end.